Mini-Conf/Mini-Conf/archive/sitedata/2020/highlights.md

-ACM-CHIL 2020 was held virtually on July 23rd and 24th.
+ACM CHIL 2020 was held virtually on July 23rd and 24th.
 It featured 23 research talks from accepted papers, 23 workshop spotlights, and 15 participants in the doctoral symposium.

 ### Keynotes